 Bottom line: Neither hotel loyalty programs nor OTAs are universally better.
 Frequent travelers who concentrate their stays within a single chain benefit from loyalty points, room upgrades, and elite perks that OTAs simply cannot match.
 Occasional travelers, those who value variety, or anyone booking independent and boutique hotels will almost always find better prices and more flexibility through online booking platforms.

 The hotel loyalty landscape is enormous.
-The global hotel industry counts more than 675 million loyalty program members across major chains, according to CBRE Hotels research.[1]
-Marriott Bonvoy alone claims over 200 million members worldwide.[2]
-Hilton Honors has surpassed 180 million.[3]
+The global hotel industry counts more than 675 million loyalty program members across major chains, according to CBRE Hotels research (2023).[1]
+Marriott International reported over 200 million Bonvoy members worldwide as of 2024.[2]
+Hilton Honors surpassed 180 million members in the same period.[3]
 Those numbers sound impressive, but they also reveal something important: most loyalty members never reach the elite status tiers where the truly valuable perks live.
 The majority of members earn points at the base rate and redeem them occasionally, often getting less value than they would have found through a well-timed OTA booking.

 Understanding why requires looking at how each system actually works beneath the marketing.